Youth Opportunities by Age Group

 Sign Up for our Monthly Youth & Family Newsletter

 A friendly reminder that anyone under the age of 18 participating in an event hosted by Volunteer Alexandria must have a parent or guardian sign for them.
-Either sign during event check-in, or email mail@volunteeralexandria.org for a copy of the waiver to sign virtually.
+Either sign during event check-in, or email mail@volunteeralexandria.org for a copy of the waiver.

 11 and older:

 Youth Engaged in Service (YES) -- A chance for students in grades 6 through 12 to learn about the issues facing their community and take action.
 Participants will engage with nonprofits, city agencies, and people from all walks of life as they earn service hours and explore career paths.
-Spring programming includes lunch and runs from Tuesday, March 31, to Thursday, April 2.
-Summer programming runs from Tuesday, June 16, to Thursday, June 18.
-There will also be a half-day of service on Saturday, April 25.
-This program is FREE for residents of Alexandria.
+The summer program runs from Tuesday, June 16, to Thursday, June 18.
+This program is FREE for residents of the City of Alexandria.

 12 and older: